zguoch/saltwatereos/manual/sphinx/source/index.rst

 ..
-HydrothermalFoam documentation front page
+SaltWater EOS documentation front page

-HydrothermalFoam Documentation
+SaltWater EOS Documentation
 =======================================

-Welcome to the HydrothermalFoam Docs!
-Here you'll find resources for using HydrothermalFoam and examples of what it can do.
+Welcome to the SaltWater EOS Docs!
+Here you'll find resources for using SaltWater EOS and examples of what it can do.

 .. toctree::